benkehoe/aws-sso-util/docs/cloudformation.md

 OUs can optionally be recursive with the `Recursive` property set to true, in which case all accounts in all child OUs are included.
 If the accounts in an OU change, and you need the macro to regenerate the assignments based on the change, the resource properties won't have changed, so you can optionally add a string-valued property to the resource called `UpdateNonce` to force CloudFormation to re-run the macro.
 Note this will cause all `AWSSOUtil::SSO::AssignmentGroup` resources in the template to be re-processed, as the macro does not interpret or store this value.

+The template can control some of its generation by including the following keys in the `Metadata` section of the template under the `SSO` section:
+* `NumChildStacks` and `MaxAssignmentsAllocation`: set one of these (not both) to fix a default number of child stacks.
+* `DefaultSessionDuration`: an [ISO8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) like `P8H` to set on `AWS::SSO::PermissionSet` resources that don't already have it set.
+* `MaxConcurrentAssignments`: to keep assignment creation from being throttled, this is set to 20 as a default.
+You can change it with this parameter.
+* `MaxResourcesPerTemplate`: just what it sounds like, defaults to the CloudFormation limit.

 # Client-side generation